Online Operator Design in Evolutionary Optimization for Flexible Job Shop Scheduling via Large Language Models: Introduction

 \section{Introduction}

-Differentiated design of operators makes evolutionary algorithms (EAs) widely applied in combinatorial optimization scenarios, such as production, logistics, and medicine.
-The traditional operator design relies on expert knowledge of problem structures to balance exploration and exploitation by adjusting the direction and intensity of the search.
-This search paradigm primarily adopts fixed operator structures and static parameter sets, making it difficult to adapt to dynamic changes in evolutionary states, such as neighborhood structures and fitness distributions.
-Consequently, the adaptability and generalization of search operators are constrained in complex and diverse scenarios.
-An intriguing question arises: how can evolutionary information be leveraged during the search process to achieve the self-adaptive evolution of operators?
+The differentiated design of operators has enabled Evolutionary Algorithms (EAs) to be widely applied in fields, such as production scheduling, logistics optimization, and medical resource allocation \cite{r:31}.
+Traditional operator design, relies on expert knowledge to balance exploration and exploitation by controlling the search direction and intensity of neighborhood solutions\cite{r:33}.
+However, this search paradigm typically employs fixed operator structures and static parameter configurations, making it difficult to adapt to evolutionary dynamics, such as changes in population structure, neighborhood space and feature distribution.
+As a result, the adaptability and generalization of search operators are limited in complex and diverse scenarios \cite{r:61}.
+This raises an intriguing question: \textit{\textbf{How to utilize evolutionary information to achieve operator evolution during the search process?}}

-Dynamic adjustment of the search paradigm is crucial for improving the adaptability of EAs and overcoming the limitations of static meta-search strategies.
-Existing research on the dynamic setting of operators focuses on parameter control methods and evolutionary procedure induction algorithms.
-Although the parametric control methods influence the search strategy by adjusting initial parameters \cite{r:30}, local tuning is still constrained by the fixed solving paradigm of the operator.In addition, the evolutionary program induction algorithms \cite{r:20}, such as Genetic Programming (GP) and Genetic Evolutionary Programming (GEP), search for operators expressed by symbols in particular instances based on an evolutionary framework.
-However, the search procedure is inefficient due to the large number of iterations, and the quality of the operators is subject to validation sets.
-These limitations reveal two key issues: 1) the inability to perceive and utilize evolutionary information to guide operator evolution: static strategies struggle to meet optimization demands at different search stages; and 2) the lack of an operator-level self-evolutionary mechanism: algorithms depend on local parameter tuning or pre-search operator design, hindering deep, dynamic adaptive optimization.
+Dynamically adjusting the search paradigm is crucial for improving the adaptability of EAs and addressing the limitations of statically designed search operators.
+Existing dynamic operator configuration approaches mainly include parameter control methods and evolutionary procedure induction algorithms.
+Although parameter control methods guide the search by adjusting initial and process parameters \cite{r:30}, their effectiveness is fundamentally constrained by the rigid structure of the operator.
+In addition, evolutionary program induction algorithms \cite{r:20}, such as Genetic Programming and Genetic Evolutionary Programming, search for operators expressed by symbols within an evolutionary framework.
+However, these algorithms often suffer from inefficient search due to excessive iterations, and the resulting operator quality is highly dependent on validation sets.
+This limitation arises mainly from two key issues: \textbf{1) Evolutionary information is challenging to be perceived and utilized to guide operator evolution:} Static strategies are incapable of simultaneously meeting the optimization demands of different search stages. \textbf{2) Lack of operator-level evolutionary adaptation mechanisms:} Existing approaches primarily rely on local parameter tuning or predefined operator structures, which prevents search operators from being continuously refined based on evolutionary feedback during the optimization process.